-I was very excited to receive the George Alexander Foundation fellowship prior to undertaking my studies in book conservation at West Dean College in the United Kingdom.
-The fact that I was awarded the fellowship showed me that others were excited and interested in what I was undertaking and made me even more certain that this would be a worthwhile endeavor.
-The support of industry professionals and people who are leaders in their field meant a lot.
+I was very excited to receive the George Alexander Foundation fellowship before undertaking my studies in book conservation at West Dean College in the United Kingdom.
+The fact that I was awarded the fellowship showed me that others were excited and interested in what I was undertaking and made me even more certain that this would be a worthwhile endeavour.
+The support of industry professionals and people who are leaders in their fields meant a lot.

 What has it meant to you?
 What has it made possible?

 Receiving the fellowship allowed me to undertake my first year of study in the Conservation of Books and Library Materials program at West Dean College in the United Kingdom.
-This has lead to my undertaking the second year of the program which will lead to my earning an MA in Conservation Studies, specifically related to book conservation.
-This is a field that I have been passionate about and involved in for about ten years and this qualification will help me to further my own career in Australia, and also allow me to bring back cutting edge skills and knowledge to share with my peers in the field.
+This has led to my undertaking the second year of the program, which will lead to earning an MA in Conservation Studies, specifically related to book conservation.
+This is a field that I have been passionate about and involved in for about ten years, and this qualification will help me to further my own career in Australia and also allow me to bring back cutting-edge skills and knowledge to share with my peers in the field.

 Where did the fellowship enable you to travel?
 Who did it enable you to visit and learn from?

-Through this fellowship I have been able to travel to the United Kingdom to study in this program, which is not available in Australia.
+Through this fellowship, I have been able to travel to the United Kingdom to study in this program, which is unavailable in Australia.
 As part of the program, students travel to various institutions and exhibitions around the UK to view book conservation in action.
-We have visited many institutions in London including the National Archives, Lambeth Palace, The British Library and others.
-We have also visited the Royal Pavilion at Brighton and this year will be going on a week long study tour to the Netherlands.
+We have visited many institutions in London, including the National Archives, Lambeth Palace, The British Library and others.
+We have also visited the Royal Pavilion at Brighton, and this year will be going on a week-long study tour to the Netherlands.
 Recently I completed six weeks of work experience at the Notarial Archives in Malta.
 This gave me experience working with a unique and valuable collection of documents in a setting quite different to what I am used to in Australia.
-Due to the climate and limited resources, conservators there use some different materials than I am used to, but there are also many similarities in their working practices.
-This experience broadened my knowledge base and I learned new techniques and skills that I will bring back to share with fellow students and colleagues.
+Due to the climate and limited resources, conservators there use different materials than I am used to, but there are also many similarities in their working practices.
+This experience broadened my knowledge base, and I learned new techniques and skills that I will bring back to share with fellow students and colleagues.

 What skills have you developed as a result of this Fellowship/what did you learn?